 My supplies are:

-I’ve got plenty of cloths (also cut up old t shirts etc), natural fibre ones that go straight into the compost bin once they are worn out.
-Bristle wooden scrubbing brushes, I’ve got a scrub pad, bottle and pot brushes.
+I’ve got plenty of cloths (also cut up old t shirts etc), natural fibre ones that go straight into the compost bin, once they are worn out.
+I've got wooden scrubbing brushes, a scrub pad, bottle and pot brushes.
 I also use two amber glass spray bottles, one for the kitchen, and bathroom.
 I’m looking into making a natural air freshener for the third.
+Why not check out our home & kitchen collection here?

 Benefits are I know I’m not exposing myself or my family to any nasty toxins.
 I’m not releasing toxins into the waterways, I’ve developed a simpler cleaning routine, and cheaper too.
 Also all those plastic bottles I’m not putting in my bin each month!